Gary Penrice: Scouting

 After leaving Q.P.R., Penrice followed Holloway to Plymouth Argyle as chief scout in September 2006, turning down the offer of assistant manager.
 Penrice did, however, become strikers coach on a one-day-a-week basis after being asked by Holloway to help develop Plymouth's strikers by using his attacking knowledge.

 Penrice left Plymouth Argyle at the end of November 2007, once again re-joining Ian Holloway at Leicester City as head of recruitment.
 Following Holloway's departure from Leicester, Penrice left Leicester by mutual consent on 1 July 2008 after Nigel Pearson had taken charge at the club.

 In October 2008, Penrice joined Stoke City as a European Scout.
 Tony Pulis was eager to add Penrice to the Stoke scouting network to use his knowledge of the European transfer market.
 He remained at Stoke for three years.

 Penrice is now involved in international player recruitment on a freelance basis, searching out talent abroad for a number of clubs, including Wigan and Blackpool.
 The Daily Express reported that he joined Everton F.C. in August 2013.

 Personal life

 Penrice is married to Louise and has three daughters: Amy, Rebecca and Grace.

+Amy is head of commercial sales at Mintivo a IT Managed Support Provider.